 After doing all that work, you don’t want to simply plop the batter into the pan.
 First, divide the batter evenly among three 8-inch cake pans.
 Then using the back of a spoon, spread the batter into the pan.
 Use a gentle wiggle motion.
 This ensures that the cakes bake evenly—and using a gentle wiggle, the batter doesn’t deflate.

-Bake the cakes in a preheated oven for about 40 minutes.
-To check the cakes for doneness, insert a cake tester into the center of each cake.
+Bake the cakes in a preheated oven until a cake tester inserted in the center of the cake comes out clean.
 A few damp crumbs might stick to the cake tester or toothpick but you shouldn’t see any wet batter.

 Place the cake pans on a wire rack and allow the cakes to cool in the pan for five minutes.
 Then turn the cakes onto a wire rack to cool complete.
 This step prevents them from sticking to the pan as the cool.
 The reason you don’t turn the cakes out right away is because they are very delicate when they first come out of the oven.
 Allowing then to cool for five minutes gives the starches in the cake a chance to set up.